 - That YASMIN is not as safe as other available contraceptives;

-- That the risks of adverse events with YASMIN was not adequately tested and/or known by Defendants.
+- That the risks of adverse events with YASMIN were not adequately tested and/or known by Defendants.

 For more information on Ocella (the generic version), Yasmin and YAZ lawsuits, please visit our YAZ blog posts.

-If you or a loved one has suffered because of this drug—heart attack, stroke, gallbladder removal, deep vein thrombosis, pancreatitis or pulmonary embolism, please contact us at 1.800.553.8082, or click here for an internet consultation.
+If you or a loved one have suffered because of this drug—heart attack, stroke, gallbladder removal, deep vein thrombosis, pancreatitis, or pulmonary embolism, please contact us at 1.800.553.8082, or click here for an internet consultation.